 - Medieval half-timbered houses – they are everywhere.
 Stroll around and enjoy this charming place.
 Go back in time and walk the cobbled streets passing under the many town gates, or even drive under one of them.

 - The source of Ahr – you would expect from a river to start flowing from a mountain, but this one starts from a cellar in a house built in 1726.
 The Ahr River flows for 89 km before it gets into the Rhine.
 The valley of Ahr is absolutely gorgeous with vineyards on the hillsides, famous for the Spätburgunder grape.

 - Freilinger See – it’s a small lake just outside the town.
 It offers numerous water activities like windsurfing, fishing, diving, and swimming.
 There are also pedal boats.
 We couldn’t do any of these as we were in April, but you can just walk around the lake and enjoy its calmness or go for a pick-nick there if the weather is nice.

 - The Castle of Blankenheim (Burg Blankenheim) – It was built in 1115 on the hill overlooking the hamlet by Gerhard I and became seat of the House of Blankenheim.
 For more than 100 years the castle remained abandoned following the invasion of the French troops in 1794.
 In 1936 the castle was converted into a youth hostel and still functions as such.

 - The Eifel Museum – You can see there a model of the Karststein caves (Karststeinhöhle) where the Neanderthals settled 60 thousand years ago.
 There is also shown the way of life around 1900 in the farming communities in the neighbourhood.
-At the time of writing of this post the museum is closed for reconstruction.
-Please, check the official site before you go there.
+Check the opening hours here.
+Admission is free.

 - The Carnival Museum – one of the most unusual museums, located in the Gate of St. George, it hosts an exhibition dedicated to the festivities around Lent.